Pesto

 Flavor Profile

-Taste: herbaceous, savory, garlicky, slightly bitter, rich.
-Aroma: fresh basil, garlic, pine nut.
-Texture: smooth paste, slightly grainy from nuts.
+Herbaceous, savory, garlicky, slightly bitter, and rich.
+Aroma is fresh basil with garlic and pine nut.
+Texture is smooth paste, slightly grainy from nuts.
 Category: Italian herb sauce / condiment.

 The Science